 Locking : Mutex vs Spinlocks

-Mutex is kind of a key to use any resources in the system.
+Mutex (Mutual Exclusion Lock) is kind of a key to use any resources in the system.
 If you have mutex, you can use the resource, if you don't wait till the mutex is released.
 Process goes to wait queue for that particular resource.

-What is spin-lock?
 Spin lock is a mechanism in which the process needing a resource poll the lock on resource till it gets it.
+In other words, a spinlock is a lock where the thread continuously checks (spins) until the lock becomes available.
 It is also called as busy-waiting.
 Process will be busy in a loop till it gets the resource.

 So we get the first difference there itself, the way both wait for the resource lock.
 In case of mutex, process goes in wait state and does not use processor while in spin-lock, process keeps on looping and hence uses the processor even while waiting.